-- for men (and others) using violence and controlling behaviour with intimate partners (and other family) Referrals to WWM can be made by agencies or people wanting to access services for themselves using the WWM referral form.
+For men (and others) using violence and controlling behaviour with intimate partners (and other family) Referrals to WWM can be made by agencies or people wanting to access services for themselves using the WWM referral web form.

 Preventing Violence, Managing Anger (PVMA)

-- a ten week group program for men who are using violence or intimidating and controlling behaviour with partners or family, or in other settings.
-People wishing to access PVMA for themselves, other agencies and professionals can use our general purpose referral form.
+A twelve-week group program for men who are using violence or intimidating and controlling behaviour with partners or family, or in other settings.
+People wishing to access PVMA for themselves, other agencies and professionals can use our general referral web form.

 Or you can can call us direct on 02 6230 6999.